citrusframework/citrus/src/manual/test-case.md

 Now this is not easy to understand and people did struggle with this separation of designtime and runtime of a Citrus Java DSL test.
 This is why we have implemented a new Java DSL base class called **test-runner** that we deal with in the next section.
 Before we continue we have to mention that the **test-designer** approach does also work for JUnit.
 Although we have only seen TestNG sample code in this section everything is working exactly the same way with JUnit framework.
 Just use the base class **com.consol.citrus.dsl.junit.JUnit4CitrusTestDesigner** instead.

 **Important**
 Neither **TestNGCitrusTestDesigner** nor **JUnit4CitrusTestDesigner** implementation is thread safe for parallel test execution.
 This is simply because the base class is holding state to the current test designer instance in order to delegate method calls to this instance.
 Therefore parallel test method execution is not available.
 Fortunately we have added a threadsafe base class implementation that uses resource injection.
-Read more about this in[testcase-resource-injection](testcase-resource-injection).
+Read more about this in [testcase-resource-injection](testcase-resource-injection).

 ### Java DSL test runner